Reasons for deferral

 - Hepatitis B & C: Permanent deferral.

-- New donors are not accepted after 65 years of age.
+- New donors are now accepted up to age 75 years of age.

 - In most cases, medication will not disqualify you as a blood donor.
 Bring your medication (or name of medication) with you and please check with the sister-in-charge of the clinic for clarification.